Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Error 219 often pertains to USB (Universal Serial Bus).
 As such, reinstalling USB controllers is another potential fix for error 219.

 - Press the Win key + X hotkey and selecting Power Options to open the Settings window.

 - Click Additional power settings to open the Control Panel.

 - Then click Change plan settings and Change advanced power settings to open the window in the snapshot below.

 - Click Hard disk and Turn off hard disk to expand those settings as shown below.

 - Select Never for the On battery setting.

 - Press the Apply and OK buttons to confirm the new option.

-Those are five resolutions that will probably resolve error 219.
+Those are five resolutions that will probably resolve Wudfrd failed to load error.
 If you have any further potential fixes, please share them below.